5′, 3′, or internal

 For internal placement, use /i5HydMe-dC/

 Figure 1.
 5-Hydroxymethyl-dC modification.

 The methylation of deoxycytosine (dC) to 5-methylcytosine (5-mC) has long been studied for the important role it plays as an epigenetic marker in gene expression and regulation.
 Now researchers are turning their attention to 5-hydroxymethylcytosine (5-hmC), a recently discovered “sixth base” .
 In mammalian cells, 5-hmC has been detected in all tissue types, with the highest levels observed in the brain and spinal cord [2,3].
-Jin, Wu, et al. were among the first to compare levels and locations of 5-hmC to 5-mC in human brain tissue and reported its enrichment at promoters and in intragenic regions.
+Jin, Wu, et al. were among the first to compare levels and locations of 5-hmC to 5-mC in human brain tissue, and reported its enrichment at promoters and in intragenic regions.
 It has been reported that 5-mC is converted to 5-hmC by TET proteins, which perform various roles in gene expression.
-The exact biological function of 5-hmC is unknown, but it has been hypothesized that it may be an intermediate in a demethylation pathway or may act as an additional epigenetic factor .
+While the exact biological function of 5-hmC is unknown, it has been hypothesized that it may be an intermediate in a demethylation pathway or may act as an additional epigenetic factor .

+You can order oligos with this modification introduced at any position using standard.
 To order an oligonucleotide modified with 5-hydroxymethylcytosine: select 5-Hydroxymethyl-dC from the modifications tab on the oligonucleotide order page.
 Alternatively, use the appropriate modification code.

 See what other modifications are available from IDT.
 You can find a list of standard modifications we make to oligonucleotides on the Modifications page of our online catalog.
 And if you don’t find what you are looking for, just send us a request.
 We often synthesize special, non-catalog requests.
 Contact us at firstname.lastname@example.org.